 13 of 32

-Kristina and Wayne create handcrafted wall art, wood shelves, nursery decor, and gifts from their backyard studio in Oregon.
+Kristina and Wayne create handcrafted wall art, wood shelves, nursery decor, and gifts from their backyard studio in Oregon, which they sell through their online shop, Dream State.
 When the temperatures climb, they enjoy refreshing in the trough pool they updated in 2015 with a pea gravel patio, potted flowers, and a wooden deck for easy access.
 The crafty couple drilled a hole for a water spigot at the bottom edge of the pool for drainage and another hole to hook up a small pool filter.

 They keep it sanitized with sea salt and baking soda and when the water gets murky, it's drained and then refilled.
 It only takes about 1 to 3 days to warm up, depending on the temperature (probably less in warmer regions).
 During the winter it's empty and the spigot is left open.
 Following a thorough cleaning in spring, it's good to go for another season.Continue to 14 of 32 below.

 Dry land, a windmill, and a wide and shallow livestock tank filled with water for the animals are featured in this beautiful scene.
 Tyler Pierce, who writes the blog, Single Ingredient Life, and who "occasionally rides his bike in places where I shouldn't," according to his Instagram profile, was inspired by this stock tank pool.Continue to 15 of 32 below.